Livin' la Vida Loca: Legacy and influence

 "The singer's mega hit came out in 1999, and helped turn the late '90s into a Latin pop explosion."

 — —Entertainment Tonights Liz Calvario in 2019.

 Martin is regarded by the media as the "Original Latin Crossover King".
 Angie Romero from Billboard wrote: "If you look up 'crossover' in the dictionary, there should be a photo of Ricky shaking his bon bon and/or 'Livin' la Vida Loca'."
 Following his performance of "The Cup of Life" at the Grammys, and the success of "Livin' la Vida Loca" and Ricky Martin (1999), he opened the gates for many Latin artists such as Jennifer Lopez, Shakira, Christina Aguilera, Marc Anthony, Santana, and Enrique Iglesias who released their crossover albums and followed him onto the top of the charts.
 According to Entertainment Tonight, "Livin' la Vida Loca" paved the way for a large number of other Latin artists, and is "credited as the song that helped other Latin artists break through to English-speaking markets".

 As believed by Spin, the song "lit the fuse for the Latin pop explosion of the '90s".
 Lucas Villa from Spin wrote about it: "When the world went loca for Ricky, he led the way for other Latin music superstars like Spain's Enrique Iglesias, Colombia's Shakira and Nuyoricans like Jennifer Lopez and Marc Anthony to make their marks beyond the Spanish-speaking crowds."
-He also described Martin as "a trailblazer in globalizing Latinx culture" in his Grammy.com article.
+He described Martin as "a trailblazer in globalizing Latinx culture" in his Grammy.com article.
 Also from Grammy.com, Ernesto Lechner described "Livin' la Vida Loca" as "the manifesto for all the fun-loving, tropically tinged Latin hit singles that followed", stating that Martin led "the Latin music explosion that took over the U.S. at the tail end of the '90s".
 According to The Independent, the single is "widely regarded as the song that began the first Latin pop explosion".
 Peoples Jason Sheeler credited it as the song that "led the way for the late-'90s so-called 'Latin explosion' that dominated pop music into the new century: Shakira, Enrique Iglesias, Marc Anthony, and Jennifer Lopez".